microsoft/fluentui-blazor/examples/Demo/Shared/wwwroot/docs/DesignTokens.md

 > Only one Design Token component at a time can be used this way.
 If you need to set more tokens, use the code approach as described in Option 1 above.

-### Using the `<FluentDesignSystemProvider>`
+### Using the `<FluentDesignSystemProvider>` (**Deprecated**)
-Another way to customize the design in Blazor is to wrap the entire block you want to manipulate in a `<FluentDesignSystemProvider>`.
-This special element has a number of properties you can set to configure a subset of the tokens. **Not all tokens are available/supported** and we recommend this to only be used as a fall-back mechanism.
+In previous web components script versions, the only way to customize the design was with the `<fluent-design-system-provider>`.
+That translated to wrapping the entire block you want to manipulate in a `<FluentDesignSystemProvider>`.
+This element has has a number of parameters you can set to configure a subset of the tokens. **Not all tokens are available/supported** and we recommend to not use this anymore.
 The preferred method of working with the design tokens is to manipulate them from code as described above.

 Here's an example of changing the "accent base color" and switching the system into dark mode (in the file `app.razor`):